chaseruskin/orbit/docs/src/1_starting/1_installing.md

 There are two main methods for getting orbit running on your system: downloading a precompiled binary or using cargo.

-## 1. Downloading a precompiled binary
+## 1. Using a precompiled binary

 1. Visit Orbit's [releases](https://github.com/c-rus/orbit/releases) page on Github to find all official releases.
 2. Download the binary for your architecture and operating system.
-3. Place the Orbit executable (`orbit` for unix and `orbit.exe` for windows) in a location recognized by the PATH environment variable.
+3. Install Orbit.
+Either run the provided `install` executable or follow the manual instructions for placing the Orbit executable (`orbit` for unix and `orbit.exe` for windows) in a location recognized by the PATH environment variable.

-There are multiple ways to accomplish step 3.
-The following outlines one way depending on the user's operating system.
+There are multiple solutions to accomplish step 3.
+The following outlines one way to manually install orbit depending on the user's operating system.

 ### Unix
 1. Open a terminal to where Orbit was downloaded.